OpenSourceCollective/flood_risk/README.md

 ## Why Flood Risk?

 Flood exposure is growing in many cities, yet high‑quality risk maps can be slow to produce.
-This repo provides a reproducible, transparent pipeline that generates a 0–1 flood‑risk surface from open data so teams can iterate quickly and compare scenarios in different locations.
+This repo provides a reproducible, transparent pipeline that generates a 0–1 flood‑risk index map from open data so individuals/teams can rapidly obtain relative flood risk evaluation of different locations.

 ## Key Features